Rollback Triggers & Versioning for Indoor Mapping Pipelines

 self.registry_url = artifact_registry

-def get_last_stable_version(self) -> Optional[str]:
+def get_last_stable_version(self) -> str | None:

-"""Fetch last verified version from artifact registry."""
+"""Fetch the last verified version from the artifact registry."""

 try: